 You can try online the three systems at TRILLonSWISH, where the SWI-Prolog version is used.

-The Yap version of TRILL is available here. trill.pl is the version that does not compute the probability of the query, it returns only the set of explanations. trillProb.pl is the probabilistic version, it returns also the probability of queries.
+If you are interested in the Yap version, the code is available here.
+In the folder reachable following teh link there are several files: trill.pl is the version that does not compute the probability of the query, it returns only the set of explanations. trillProb.pl is the probabilistic version, it returns also the probability of queries.
 At the link above TRILLP is also available in its Yap version in the archive TRILLP.zip.

 [Baader and Penaloza, 2010] Franz Baader and Rafael Penaloza.
 “Axiom Pinpointing in General Tableaux”.
 Journal of Logic and Computation, 20(1):5–34, 2010.